e-gov/PH-sample-provider-python/README.md

-Accepts delegate identifier as parameter in path Raises `400` error if identifier does not validate Raises `404` error if such delegate is not found.
-Returns `MandateTriple` with status code `200` if delegate has valid mandates Returns empty list if delegate has no valid mandates.
+Accepts delegate identifier as parameter in path Raises `400` error if identifier does not validate Returns the list of `MandateTriplet`s with status code `200` if delegate has valid mandates Returns an empty list if delegate has no valid mandates or the delegate is unknown.
-Uses PG view `representee_mandates_view`
+Uses Postgres view `representee_mandates_view`

 Example:
 ```